 You can also use the Canon R100 as a webcam.
 Pair it with your computer and the Canon webcam software, and it gives you live HD video.
 It’s great for vlogging and live streaming.

 With an APS-C sensor, it’s lightweight and compact.
 The body weighs 0.78 lb / 356 g, which is feather-light even by mirrorless standards.
-It’s also small enough for any camera backpack, even day bags like the Wandrd Duo Daypack.
+It’s also small enough for any camera backpack, even day bags like the Peak Design Everyday Zip 15L.

 The ergonomic design is reminiscent of Canon’s older DSLR models.
 It has a comfortable grip that fits nicely into your hand.
 You can hold it for hours on end with no discomfort at all.

 All the buttons and controls are nicely laid out.
 Even inexperienced users will master the controls in no time.
-The LCD screen is fixed and has no touch controls.
-This is one frustration with the R100.
-But it does have an excellent 2.34m dot electronic viewfinder.
+And it has an excellent 2.36m dot electronic viewfinder, which none of the vlogging bodies here can match in bright sun.

 Brand